goggin13/venmo-ios-sdk-sample-app/README.md

 VenmoIOSSDKSampleApp
 =================

-You may modify the constants defined in `MerchantAppVenmoSDKDefines.h` to your own credentials.
+You may modify the constants defined in `MerchantAppVenmoSDKDefines.h` to your own credentials for testing.

 ## Venmo SDK Documentation ##

-Visit [here](https://www.braintreepayments.com/docs/ruby/venmosdk/ios) for the full documentation and usage of the Venmo SDK.
+Visit [here](https://touch.venmo.com/) for the full documentation and usage of the Venmo SDK.

 ## Intro ##